 The tax currently payable is based on taxable profit for the year.
-Taxable profit differs from profit before taxation because of income or expense that are taxable or deductible in other years and items that are never taxable or deductible.
+Taxable profit differs from (loss) profit before tax because of income or expense that are taxable or deductible in other years and items that are never taxable or deductible.
 The Group's liability for current tax is calculated using tax rates that have been enacted or substantively enacted by the end of the reporting period.